-Teaching and learning strategy The teaching and learning strategy is based on problem based, or case based, learning.
+Teaching and learning strategy

+The teaching and learning strategy is based on problem based, or case based, learning.
 With this learning method a case is taken as tool to apply knowledge and skill to.
 Students will work in groups of three but also have individual assignments, these assignments are related to the four phases of research (scope & problem analysis, current & desired situation, conclusions & strategies, test case).
 Every week four hours are scheduled, during these four hours lecturers from both BCM and Qualitative Research are present to coach the students if necessary.
 Students can hand in concept versions for each phase of research, these will not be graded but feedback will be given how to improve them.
 All communication will be done in English.

-Learning Outcomes Can use specific BCM related knowledge and apply BCM methods and skills to solve a complex, practical case; (1) Can translate the consequences of (international) developments regarding BCM to the case and understand the relationships of different stakeholders involved and use this to solve a complex case; (2) Can interpret the strategy of the organization to create a BCM strategy for the facilities organization; (3) Can recognize and identify strategic business processes and interpret this in their effect on BCM; (5) Have demonstrated that you can justify your reasoning and opinions both verbally and on paper; (8) Have demonstrated that you can work in a project-based setting to solve a complex issue step by step.
+- 1. Can use specific BCM related knowledge and apply BCM methods and skills to solve a complex, practical case; (1) - 2.
+Can translate the consequences of (international) developments regarding BCM to the case and understand the relationships of different stakeholders involved and use this to solve a complex case; (2) - 3.
+Can interpret the strategy of the organization to create a BCM strategy for the facilities organization; (3) - 4.
+Can recognize and identify strategic business processes and interpret this in their effect on BCM; (5) - 5.
+Have demonstrated that you can justify your reasoning and opinions both verbally and on paper; (8) - 6.
+Have demonstrated a questioning approach with a focus on self-improvement (9) - 7.
+Have demonstrated that you can work in a project-based setting to solve a complex issue step by step.
 (9)